Erk-G/Erk-G.github.io/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## To Do

+1. Create Pre-Algebra preactice question section ex. practicing adding and subtracting negative numbers.
+This will be a route with a sidebar much like reviews except the buttons will pull up different types of questions (negatuve numbers, conversions etc.) and the functions will be pulled from a seperate js file.

+2. Add in all my review txts.
+They are not organized in a way to easily load them but that's just a lot of manual work.

+3. Bug fixes, mainly why all the txts don't always load when going to reviews.

 ## OnGoing notes

 react-gh-pages doesn't seem to be deploying this correctly.
 Starts fine as a react app.